gjanco/mezmo-dd-marketplace/rapdev_box/README.md

 ---
 Made with ❤️ in Boston
 *This isn't the integration you're looking for?
 Missing a critical feature for your organization?
 Drop RapDev a [note](mailto:datadog-engineering@rapdev.io), and we'll build it!!*

----
-This application is made available through the Marketplace and is supported by a Datadog Technology Partner.
-[Click here](https://app.datadoghq.com/marketplace/app/rapdev-box/pricing) to purchase this application.